Hubert & Takako

 Hubert & Takako (known as Hubert et Takako in French) is a French animated comedy series which was produced by Marc du Pontavice at Xilam, created and directed by Hugo Gittard, with the participation of Canal+, Gulli and Canal J, in association with A Plus Image 3 and Cofanim-Backup Media, and premiered in France on 3 November 2013 on Canal+.
 78 episodes of 7 minutes were produced.
-The opening sequence is composed by Vincent Artaud.
+The opening sequence was composed by Vincent Artaud.

 Synopsis

-Just about any pig would adapt pretty easily to the presence of a fly, but for Hubert, who aspires to becoming the archetype of the modern, clean-cut guy, Takako is messing up his plans!
-This deliciously out-of-control fly is that little glitch in Hubert's well-oiled cogs.
-Worst, she accepts him just the way he is.
-But isn't that what true friendship is all about?
+Just about any pig would adapt pretty easily to the presence of a fly, but for Hubert, who aspires to becoming the archetype of the modern, clean-cut guy, Takako is messing up his plans.
+This out-of-control fly is that little glitch in Hubert's well-oiled cogs.
+She accepts him just the way he is.